 - 1 cup half and half

-- Select Saute and add butter to the pressure cooker pot.
-When butter is melted, add the onion, carrot, and celery and cook, stirring occasionally until vegetables are tender, about 5 minutes.
+- Select Sauté and add butter to the pressure cooking pot.
+When the butter is melted, add the onion, carrot, and celery, and cook, stirring occasionally, until vegetables are tender, about 5 minutes.

-- Add chicken broth, chicken, wild rice (discard seasoning packet) salt, pepper, and parsley to the pressure cooking pot.
+- Add chicken broth, chicken, wild rice, salt, pepper, red pepper flakes, and parsley to the pressure cooking pot.

-- Lock lid in place, select High Pressure and 5 minutes cook time and start.
-When timer beeps, turn off pressure cooker, wait 5 minutes, then do a quick pressure release.
+- Lock lid in place, select High Pressure and 5 minutes cook time and Start.
+When the cook time ends, turn off the pressure cooker and allow the pressure to release naturally for 5 minutes, then finish with a quick pressure release.